-Renaissance Hotels is looking to increase its number of younger business travelers by reaching music-curation agreements with entertainment groups AEG and Universal Music, and showcasing local acts
+Renaissance Hotels is looking to increase its number of younger business travelers by reaching music-curation agreements with entertainment groups AEG and Universal Music, and showcasing local acts at its properties.

 Among other features, Renaissance will feature the local acts in its lounges, poolside areas and public spaces and will include a concierge-type service for which tickets to some of AEG’s shows will be set aside specifically for Renaissance guests.

 AEG, which developed Los Angeles’ L.A.
 Live entertainment complex, operates venues such as London’s O2 Arena and is working with MGM Resorts International to develop a 20,000-seat arena on the Las Vegas Strip.

 Renaissance, a Marriott International brand with 155 hotels split about evenly between the U.S. and overseas, will also collaborate with Universal Music Group and Creative Artists Agency to secure more music-themed events for guests.

 Specifically, Renaissance and Universal Music will co-host an emerging-artists event at next week’s South by Southwest festival in Austin, Texas.